 - Print out your burpee challenge calendar (see below) or save a copy to your phone or computer.

-- Keep the calendar somewhere you'll see it every day.
+- Keep the calendar where you’ll see it every day.

-- Join the LIVESTRONG Challenge Facebook Group and start engaging with the community there.
+- Join the LIVESTRONG.COM Challenge Facebook Group and start engaging with the community there.

 - Make sure you know what proper burpee form looks like.